marcin-osowski/upro/README.md

 ```
 > For example, because the Fund includes a multiplier of three times
-> (3x) the Index, a single day movementin the Index approaching
+> (3x) the Index, a single day movement in the Index approaching 33%
-> 33% at any point in the day could result in the total loss of an
+> at any point in the day could result in the total loss of an
-> investor’s investment if that movement is contrary to the
+> investor’s investment if that movement is contrary to the investment
-> investment objective of the Fund, even if the Index subsequently
+> objective of the Fund, even if the Index subsequently moves in
-> moves in an opposite direction, eliminating all or a
+> an opposite direction, eliminating all or a portion of the earlier
-> portion of the earlier movement.
+> movement.
 ```

 ### Purpose of this repository